subhh/libconnect/Documentation/Editor/Index.rst

 .. figure:: ../Images/Editor/EzbBackendNew.png
-   :class: with-shadow
+   :width: 800px
-   :alt: output as list with new entries
+   :alt: output as list with new entri
-   :width: 300px

    Configuring the list for new entries.